Cost: Gift Economy / see below

 Of course, I understand that not everyone has bountiful financial means.
 A big part of what I love about the gift economy is that it’s accessible to everyone, regardless of the size of their bank account.
 No one will be judged or looked down upon for whatever they can offer 🙂

 At the same time, my great dream for dharma teaching is that everyone is grounded in their financial reality (whether they have little or an abundance), and, stemming from that, they contribute not from fear but from what their wise heart moves them to give.
-This would include people who aren’t even participating, but want to support this type of donation-based offering happening in the world (here’s a donation link!).
 Ideally, this would all add up to something that allows me to continue teaching full-time with a modest living wage.

 How to Apply

-Please fill out the application on [link to be added Summer 2023].
-Once registration opens, if you have any questions at that time, you can email me, or I’m also happy to hop on a short call to discuss if it’s the right fit for you!
+If you have any questions or would like more information, you can email me or I’m also happy to hop on a short call to discuss if it’s the right fit for you!